Who is this “Chancer”?

 Sure, I had been working on tiny websites and managing blogs since 2005 as a way to earn some extra money to help pay for my new house.
 But my real career was as an IT computer support technician at a high-end law firm in my hometown.

-I was left without a regular paying job and was living off my skimpy unemployment checks trying to to support a mortgage geared for better times.
+I was left without a regular paying job and was living off my skimpy unemployment checks trying to to support a new home mortgage geared for better times.

 How I Became an Article Writing ‘Ho’

-See companies like Demand Media, Inc., which is “an American content and social media company that operates online brands such as eHow, LiveStrong and Cracked”, purchased thousands of SEO articles/videos from low-paid freelancers to use on its network of websites to attract advertisers, like Google’s AdSense.
+Big companies like Demand Media, an American content and social media company (which owned online sites such as eHow, LiveStrong and Cracked), purchased tens of thousands of SEO articles from low-paid freelancers to use on its network of websites to attract advertisers, like Google’s AdSense.

-To be successful online then all you had to do is write some half-ass articles for the product you were promoting, heavily sprinkle in the hot keywords then post online or stuff in some links that pointed to an affiliate company landing page.
+To be successful online back then all you had to do is write some half-ass articles for the product you were promoting, heavily sprinkle in the hot keywords of the day then published it online with web links.

-While I never worked for Demand (although several people I know did) during the next six months, I still wrote over 500+ SEO articles (enough material for 25 niche websites), plus worked a couple of for-hire blog writing gigs (I wrote about motorcycles and mineral mining in Colorado).
+While I never worked for Demand (although several people I know personally who did) during the next 2 years (2008 -2010), I wrote over 500+ SEO articles (enough content for 25 small websites), plus I worked on a couple of recurring blog writing gigs (I wrote anything for money: from motorcycles, and investing in mineral mining in Colorado).

-I wrote ‘travel’ pieces on scuba diving, hiking and trekking to the Everest base camp (all from the comfort and security of my living room – thank you!)
+I wrote ‘personal travel’ pieces on scuba diving, hiking and trekking to the Mt.
+Everest base camp (all from the comfort and security of my living room – thank you!)